MahdiSheikhi/ChatGPT3/README.md

 # ChatGPT3
-Chat GPT-3 Power Automate Custom Connector
+ChatGPT3 Power Automate Custom Connector

 This repo was developed by @MahdiSheikhi Follow or connect with me on [my LinkedIn](https://www.linkedin.com/in/mahdisheikhi/).